'Disappointed' Djokovic deported from Australia

 |

-MELBOURNE, Australia (AFP)— Novak Djokovic was deported from Australia Sunday having lost a sensational legal battle over his coronavirus vaccination status and with his dream of clinching a record 21st Grand Slam in tatters.
+MELBOURNE, Australia (AFP) — Novak Djokovic was deported from Australia Sunday having lost a high-stakes legal battle over his novel coronavirus vaccination status, his dream of clinching a record 21st Grand Slam in tatters.

-An "extremely disappointed" Djokovic said he would comply with a unanimous Federal Court decision to uphold his visa cancellation over fears he could stoke anti-vaccine sentiment.
+Hours after a Federal Court unanimously upheld the cancellation of his visa on public order grounds, an “extremely disappointed” Djokovic complied with a direction to leave the country.

+The humbled star boarded a flight from Melbourne's Tullamarine airport for Dubai late Sunday, accompanied by a retinue of aides and officials.

 “I cannot stay in Australia and participate in the Australian Open,” he said on the eve of a tournament that he has dominated for a decade.